aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 ## License summary

 This sample code is made available under a modified MIT license.
 See the [LICENSE](https://github.com/Hantzley/generative-ai-sagemaker-cdk-demo/blob/main/LICENSE) file for more information.
+Also, review the respective licenses for the [stable diffusion](https://huggingface.co/stabilityai/stable-diffusion-2-1-base) and [flan-t5-xl](https://huggingface.co/google/flan-t5-xl) models on Hugging Face.